-Any undergraduate or graduate student currently seeking a degree at an accredited university may be admitted as a Student Member of the Corporation, upon application and acceptance thereof by the Corporation.
+Any undergraduate or graduate student currently seeking a degree at an accredited university may be admitted as a Student Member of the Corporation, upon application and acceptance thereof by ARISC.
 Annual student membership dues are $10.

-Any generally recognized academic or educational institution in the United States or Canada, or any association of such institutions, may become an Institutional Member of ARISC.
+Any generally recognized academic or educational institution in the United States or Canada, or any association of such institutions, may become an Institutional Member, upon application to ARISC and election by a majority of Directors.
 Annual institutional membership dues are $500.

 Any public or private corporation that is not entitled to Institutional Membership may participate in ARISC as a Corporate Partner.
 Corporate Partners may be recognized at the discretion of the Directors upon submission of an application.
 Interested corporations should send inquiries to info “at” arisc. org.

 Institutional MembersArizona State University Brown University Cornell University Harvard University Miami University New York University Princeton

 Member WebsitesA listing of our members’ academic websites.
 Members’ Personal Websites Daniel Adler Lori Khatchadourian Ian